devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

       ```

-3. Installing using kubeadm, run the steps in the document on all nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
+3. Install kubelet kubeadm kubectl , run the steps in the document on all nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

       ### Update the apt package index and install packages needed to use the Kubernetes apt repository: